Tennessee Titans vs. Houston Texans NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Texans stats and trends

-- Houston has played nine games, with four wins against the spread.
+- In Houston's nine games this season, it has four wins against the spread.

-- This year, the Texans have just two against the spread wins in five games as an underdog of 10 points or more.
+- This season, the Texans have just two against the spread wins in five games as an underdog of 10 points or more.

-- Houston's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Houston has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- The Texans have turned the ball over 17 times this season, three more turnovers than the Titans have forced (14).
+- This season the Texans have turned the ball over 17 times, three more than the Titans' takeaways (14).

 Home and road insights